-If you calculate a different capacity using the procedure described in "Estimating FlashCopy repository logical drive capacity" on page 15, you can increase or decrease the percentage in the percent (%) of base logical drive field until the FlashCopy Repository Logical Drive Capacity value matches the estimated capacity that you calculated.
+If you calculate a different capacity using the procedure described in "Estimating FlashCopy repository logical drive capacity" on page 15, you can increase or decrease the percentage in this field until the FlashCopy Repository Logical Drive Capacity value matches the estimated capacity that you calculated.
 You might need to round up the number.